lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 2. **Allocations** UIs can often have very large trees, but only small parts of them change dynamically
 3. **Allocations** Every time we want to update something, we end up recreating (reallocating) the entire tree

-To address some of these issues, lets create an abstraction for “emitting” nodes into a context object, instead of explicitly adding nodes to the children array of the parent.
+Adding nodes to the children of the parents explicitly can add some complexity.
+We can create an abstraction for “emitting” nodes into a context object, instead of explicitly adding nodes to the children array of the parent.

-This context object is helping us "compose" the tree, so let's call it a `Composer`.
-The simplest implementation of this could be the following:
+We will do more with this context object later, and in general it is helping us "compose" the tree, so let's call it a `Composer`.
+The simplest interface and implementation of this so far could be the following:

 ```kotlin
 interface Composer {